 - b. set a number of SMP services conditions and directions on BT in the Relevant WLA market as a result of its market power determination in that market, including an obligation to supply network access in the specific form of Virtual Unbundled Local Access and an obligation that such access be provided on fair and reasonable terms, conditions and charges. - 15.
-OFCOM received several responses to its proposals set out in the June 2014

-Consultation and it has considered every such representation.
-The Secretary of State has not notified OFCOM of any international obligation on the United Kingdom for the purposes of sections 48(6)(b) of the Act. - 16.
+A copy of the 2014 FAMR notification was also sent to the Secretary of State, the European Commission and BEREC in accordance with sections 48(C) and 81 of the Act. - 16.
+OFCOM received several responses to its proposals set out in the June 2014 Consultation and it has considered every such representation.
+The Secretary of State has not notified OFCOM of any international obligation on the United Kingdom for the purposes of section 48A(6)(b) of the Act. - 17.
 The proposals set out in the June 2014 Consultation contained proposals of EU significance for the purposes of the Act.
-Therefore, after making such modifications of the proposals that appeared to OFCOM to be appropriate following domestic consultation, OFCOM hereby sends a copy of its proposals, and a draft of the Statement accompanying this notification setting out the reasons for them, to the European Commission, BEREC and the regulatory authorities of every other member state for EU consultation, in accordance with section 48B(2) of the Act.
+Therefore, after making such modifications of the proposals that appeared to OFCOM to be appropriate following domestic consultation, OFCOM sent on 15 January 2015 a copy of its proposals, and a draft of the Statement accompanying this notification setting out the reasons for them, to the European Commission, BEREC and the regulatory authorities of every other member state for EU consultation, in accordance with section 48B(2) of the Act. - 18.
+OFCOM received comments from the European Commission on its proposals on 16 February 2015 and, having considered these comments, is giving effect to this proposal having made such modifications as it appears to OFCOM to be appropriate.